LearnWeb3DAO/Defi-Exchange/README.md

 ## Requirements

-- Build an exhange with only one asset pair (Eth / Crypto Dev)
+- Build an exchange with only one asset pair (Eth / Crypto Dev)
 - Your Decentralized Exchange should take a fees of `1%` on swaps
 - When user adds liquidity, they should be given `Crypto Dev LP` tokens (Liquidity Provider tokens)
-- CD LP tokens should be given propotional to the `Ether` user is willing to add to the liquidity
+- CD LP tokens should be given proportional to the `Ether` user is willing to add to the liquidity

 Lets start building 🚀